amit-nz/TeslaAPICurl/README.md

 ```

 This will generate an access token like below.
-The relevant part is the alphanumeric string after `access_token":`
+The relevant part is the alphanumeric string after `{"access_token":`

 ```
 {"access_token":"1234","token_type":"bearer","expires_in":3888000,"refresh_token":"4568","created_at":1573431375}%